-I previously completed my master’s in Complex Systems and Data Science at the University of Vermont, advised by Jean-Gabriel Young and Laurent Hébert-Dufresne.
+I previously completed my master’s in Complex Systems and Data Science at the University of Vermont, advised by Jean-Gabriel Young and Laurent Hébert-Dufresne, where I studied the impact of uncertainty on optimal interventions in networks.
 Before that, I was a developer working on quantum computing software, a math/physics teacher, and a cook.

-In my spare time, I like cycling around Boston, playing piano, and seeing live jazz.
+In my spare time, I like playing the piano, getting outside, and seeing live jazz.

 MS in Complex Systems and Data Science, 2023